Agarrovi1/FetchRewardsEvents/README.md

     static let clientId = ""
 }
 ```
-4. Paste in your SeetGeeks client_Id into clientId property
+4. Paste in your SeatGeeks client_Id into clientId property